xinyee20/tp/docs/DeveloperGuide.md

 The `LessonManager` contains a `HashMap` whose key is a Group and value is a UniqueList.
 In this section, we detail the workflow of adding a lesson to an existing tutorial group through the `addlsn` command.

+The Activity Diagram given in Figure 5.3.2.1 below illustrates the execution of the `addlsn` command.

 <p align="center"><img src="images/developerGuide/AddLsnDiagram.png" alt="Figure 5.3.2.1 Activity diagram detailing execution of <code>addlsn</code> command"></p>
 <p align="center"><i>Figure 5.3.2.1.
 Activity diagram detailing execution of <code>addlsn</code> command.</i></p>